top of page

 While property prices in Paris have experienced periods of stagnation or decline, prices in the PACA region have continued to progress over the same timeframe, confirming a distinct and structurally resilient dynamic.

-Understanding how charm, heritage and lifestyle interact is essential when investing — a topic explored in How to Choose Your Provençal Villa: Between Charm, Heritage and Lifestyle.
+Beyond macro indicators, long-term stability in Provence is also reflected in the type of properties buyers choose.
+Understanding how charm, heritage and lifestyle interact is essential when investing, a topic explored in How to Choose Your Provençal Villa: Between Charm, Heritage and Lifestyle.

 insee real estate rates